felixsaintgenis/VU-portfolio/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 description: >-
   The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.

+  The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.

+  The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 featuredpost: false
 featuredimage: /img/victor-erixon-282-unsplash.jpg
 tags: